merchise/xotl.tools/docs/source/xoutil/future/functools.rst

    the wrapper definition rather than the original function definition, which is typically less than helpful.

-   :func:`update_wrapper` may be used with callables other than functions.
+   `update_wrapper`:func: may be used with callables other than functions.
    Any attributes named in assigned or updated that are missing from the object being wrapped are ignored (i.e.  this function will not attempt to set them on the wrapper function).
 AttributeError is still raised if the